 and onRestoreInstanceState

 Then there is the state your app fetches from the server.
-That’s the most common reason developers give when asked why they use ViewModel: “we don’t want to re-execute network request(s) on each config change”.
+That’s the most common reason developers state when asked why they use ViewModel: “we don’t want to re-execute network request(s) on each config change”.
 This might sound like a no-brainer, but I’m going to challenge this idea.

-– you’ve got many other options at your disposal.
+, you’ve got many other options at your disposal.
 Not to mention that you could always implement a “retained controller”, which is exactly what ViewModel is, using retained headless Fragments or onRetainCustomNonConfigurationInstance

 method (Google deprecated both approaches to leave no competition for ViewModel, but they still work).

-tag inside AndroidManifest.xml.
+.
 Most developers either don’t know about this option, or think that it’s intended to avoid dealing with config changes at all.
 But what this option actually does, is allowing you to tell Android not to kill your Activities (and, subsequently, Fragments) when configuration changes occur.
-After all, if you want top performance, sparing the need to re-create all these heavyweight components sounds like the only reasonable thing to do.
-Sure, this path requires more work and experience, but that’s always the case with real performance optimizations.
-So, if you really in need of performance, that’s what you should use.
-And when you use this option, there is zero benefit in using ViewModel as opposed to any other MVx implementation (because everything is retained anyway).
+This spares the need for the system to re-create all these heavyweight components.
+Sure, this means that developers will need to handle config changes manually, so this path requires more experience and effort, but that’s always the case with real performance optimizations.
+Therefore, if you really need to optimize config changes, that’s what you should use.
+And when you use this option, there is zero benefit in using ViewModel because everything is retained anyway.

 All in all, the bottom line is that you probably don’t need to optimize your config changes, but, even if you do, you probably don’t need ViewModel.